• Skip to primary navigation

 The good news: coleslaws are are made from a lot of veggies!

-But despite being made from shredded fresh vegetables, many coleslaw recipes are high in saturated fat and calories thanks to the mayo.
+But despite being made from shredded fresh vegetables, many coleslaw recipes are high in saturated fat and calories.
 Plus, traditional recipes are also sweetened with white sugar.

 So in many senses, coleslaw isn’t always healthy to eat.

 Yet, I love the idea of coleslaw because it contains so many crunchy veggies.
-So I decided to make my own healthy option instead.
+As such, I decided to make my own healthy option instead.

 This vegan coleslaw is a more nutritious option